Greengage-project/Documentation/docs/tools/superset/index.md

 1) Data Collection:

-    - Deploy HOPU sensors across the city to measure air quality indicators like PM2.5, PM10, NO2, CO2, and Ozone.
+    - Deploy IoT sensors across the city to measure air quality indicators like PM2.5, PM10, NO2, CO2, and Ozone.
     - Sensors transmit data to a centralised database, storing time-stamped readings and location data.

 2) Data Integration with Apache Superset: